Welcome to “Debarking Pet Myths,” a monthly series dedicated to addressing common myths, misconceptions and old wives’ tales about dogs and cats.

 - Cats drink more water.
 Cats get thirsty when they’re hot, just like us and our dogs.
 Be sure your kitty always has access to fresh, clean, cool water.
 You can help keep kitty’s water cool by adding a couple of ice cubes.

 - Cats benefit from their fur coats.
 You might think your cat’s fur coat makes them miserable during hot weather, but the reality is that fur has insulating properties that help regulate body temperature.
-So while you may think shaving your cat in the summer will help keep kitty cool, you’re actually doing your cat a disservice.
 What you can do, however, is brush your cat frequently to help remove any excessive undercoat.

 What else can you can do to keep your indoor kitty comfortable?